TheThinkingHome/Automations/blueprints/automation/linked_entities_pro.md

 ## License

-MIT.
-Use it, fork it, share it.
+Licensed under [GPL-3.0](LICENSE).
+Free to use, modify, and share, with the requirement that derivative works carry the same license.
 A link back to xeazy.com is appreciated but not required.

 ---